RedHatRanger/RHCE9Vagrant/rhce-practice-questions/13_users_yml_(HARD).md

 ii) * Create a group opsmgr
     * Create user from users varaible who job is equal to manager and need to be in opsmgr group
-    * Assign a password using SHA512 format and run playbook on test group.
+    * Assign a password using SHA512 format and run playbook on prod group.
     * User password is {{ pw_manager }}

 iii) Use when condition for each play